 Self-help & Resources

-At Selby High School, we aim to provide a range of opportunities for students to seek support from members of staff and from their peers through the Wellbeing Ambassadors.
+At Selby High School, we aim to provide a range of opportunities for students to seek support from members of staff, pro-active advice and tips from our Student Wellbeing Portal and from their peers through the Wellbeing Ambassadors.
 However, we are aware that for some individuals seeking support in school is still difficult.

 This page is designed to help everyone find external resources and support to address any concerns that they have.
 It is not a comprehensive list, but includes organisations and people that we believe can help.
 If you have any other organisations that you think we have missed please let us know at school and we will provide the additional links.

 - Moving up to secondary school

 - Children's mental health in school

 - Healthy coping strategies

 - Steps to Wellbeing

 - The Go-To: For healthy minds in North Yorkshire